Will the Great Walks booking system fall over again?

-Will the premier Great Walk the Milford Track opening for summer bookings this morning, at 9.30am May 28, will DOC’s tech issues return?
+With premier Great Walk the Milford Track opening for summer bookings on Tuesday morning at 9.30, will DoC’s tech issues return?

 The system has been plagued by crashes in recent years, with spots on the trails selling out fast.